PureStorage-OpenConnect/pure-fa-openmetrics-exporter/README.md

 #### TLS HTTPS Support

-An usage example of how to deploy the exporter with TLS.
+Usage example of how to deploy the exporter with TLS using the `pure-fa-om-exporter` binary.

 Deployment:
 ```shell